nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

     }
 ```

-:memo: You will see many different implementations of BFS.
+📝 You will see many different implementations of BFS.
 Some do not specify a root while others do not specify a goal.
 The goal here (no pun intended) is to demonstrate an approach that covers the breadth (pun intended) of BFS variations.

 Let's verify that our `bfs()` method works by logging the return value with an argument of `G`: